bundibundi/bundibundi.github.io/README.md

 I made this with the help of DeepSeek (I can't code).
 It's using CesiumJS.
 It's not perfect but it's a start.
 I don't think it's made for viewing Infinity Blade maps rather for totally different stuff.

+Quick video to show what it looks like atm: https://youtu.be/Zx1QIr5HCzk

 Thanks huell for the maps:
 https://drive.google.com/drive/folders/1xKZSLpxey-1om5H7KASuwctDZLlpxapP